header

 About

-Cartwright Grove is an 1880s reenactment western town.
-The idea for the town stemmed from a family tradition dating back to the 1960s in our community.
-At that time there was a Christmas attraction in the county called Cartwright Farm that was a small western town.
+Cartwright Grove is an 1880's reenactment western town.
+The idea for the town stemmed from a family tradition dating back to the 1960's in our community.
+At that time there was a Christmas attraction in the county called "Cartwright Farm" that was a small western town.
 During the holiday season, people would travel from great distances to enjoy the festivities of the town.
-There were blue Christmas lights, live animals, music & refreshments available at the farm.
+There were blue Christmas lights, live animals, music and refreshments available at the farm.
 For many local families, it was a yearly tradition to visit the Cartwright Farm.

 In more recent years, it was suggested by community members that recreating the Cartwright Farm would be an excellent opportunity to provide a new attraction to Graves County and it would offer future generations the chance to experience a new form of family fun.
 And so the Cartwright Grove project began.

-The process of designing and building began in July of 2014 with the establishment of the first two buildings, Kirby's General Store & Billy's Barber Shop.
-The next year the jail, bank & hotel were built.
-There was an outpouring of community support for the project.
-Local merchants helped by discounting supplies, members of the community volunteered their time/labor to help, and students from Graves County and Mayfield High School used their trade knowledge of electricity and welding to assist in construction of the town.
+The process of design and building began in July of 2014 with the esablisment of the first two buildings, Kirby's General Store and Billy's Barber Shop.
+Within the next year, the jail, bank and hotel were all built.
+There were was an outpouring of community support for the project.
+Local merchants helped by discounting supplies.
+Members of the community volunteered their time and labor to help as well. and students from Graves County and Mayfield High School used their trade knowledge ofelectricity and welding to assist in construction of the town.
+Today, our town consists of a total of 14 buildings, a water tower and windmill.
+The remaining building to be built is the 1880's log cabin home.
+Upon completion of the town, there will be a total of 6,895 square feet within the buildings.